jtonic/js_ecosystem_for_the_impatient/docs_src/vuejs.md

 </template>
 ```

-- \*run the command:
+- run the command:

 ```sh
 $ vue serve -o
 ```

-This starts a development server and install (serve) the App.vue vuejs application.
+This starts a development server and install (serve) the App.vue vuejs application and (because of `-o` command argument) opens the default browser pointing to `http://localhost:8080`.

+If all goes fine the Hello message is displayed in browser.

 ![Run vue serve](./images/vuejs/instant_prototyping_with_vue_cli.png)